Bino26/printf/README.md

-<<<<<<< HEAD
- welcome to our first group project with BANGAH AND ADJOUA, we're replicating the printf() fucntion from the C Standard Library.
+ 0x11.
+C - printf
 =======
- welcome to our first group project, we're replicating the printf() fucntion from the C Standard Library.
+ Welcome to our first group project, we're replicating the printf() fucntion from the C Standard Library.
 ## Requirements

 ### General